laamella-gad/parameter-source/README.md

 - arcane implementations making unit testing difficult

 Offered solutions are:
-- an API that has methods that will either fail when a required parameter is missing, or will deliver a Java 8 Optional when the parameter is not required
+- an API that has methods that will either fail hard when a required parameter is missing, or will deliver a Java 8 Optional when the parameter is not required
 - file handling and type conversion work as tight as possible.
 If a parameter is correct, it will be delivered, otherwise it will throw an exception so that an application does not start in an undefined state.
 - tight support for the kind of values that are often seen as application parameters: strings, durations, urls...